aoloe/scribus-manual-colors/README.md

 # scribus-manual-colors
-Managing colors and color management in Scribus
+Applying colors, managing colors and color management in Scribus